MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/add-web-resource.md

 > - **Allowed origins**: Specify your domain.
 For example, `https://contoso.crm.dynamics.com`.
 > - **Allowed verbs**: GET, PUT, DELETE, HEAD, POST
 > - **Allowed headers**: Specify the request headers that the origin domain may specify on the CORS request.
 For example, x-ms-meta-data\*, x-ms-meta-target\*.
 For this scenario, you must specify *, otherwise the web resource will not render properly.
 > - **Exposed headers**: Specify the response headers that may be sent in the response to the CORS request and exposed by the browser to the request issuer.
-For example, x-ms-meta-\*.
+Examples - \* or x-ms-meta-\*.
+For this scenario, you must specify *, otherwise the web resource will not render properly.
 > - **Maximum age (seconds)**: Specify the maximum amount time that a browser should cache the preflight OPTIONS request.
 For example, 200.
 >
 > [!include[More information](../../includes/proc-more-information.md)] [CORS support for the Azure Storage Services](https://docs.microsoft.com/rest/api/storageservices/cross-origin-resource-sharing--cors--support-for-the-azure-storage-services).